-By involving the media sector, the project worked to improve agriculture information market system.
+By involving the media sector, the project worked to improve the agriculture information system.

-Mass media holds a powerful role in human rights communication, through training and workshops, this project strengthened the roles of journalists to defend human rights.
+Mass media holds an influential role in human rights communication; through training and workshops, this project strengthened journalists’ roles to defend human rights.

 The project worked with media to in monitoring climate funding and impacts and adaptation requirements of the communities.

-With capacity building initiatives, this project worked with journalists and engaged them in monitoring of public funds of local government.
+With capacity building initiatives, this project worked with journalists and engaged them in monitoring the local governments’ public funds.

 A baseline survey was conducted to measure people’s knowledge, attitude, and practice towards tuberculosis, and by using the survey result, a social communication strategy was developed.